sampsyo/cs6120/content/blog/2019-09-25-a-verification-backend.md

 solvers to do most of the hard work.

 We have reduced the problem of program equivalence to symbolic interpretation plus a query to an SMT solver.
 Fortunately, Rosette makes both of these tasks simple.
-We can write a normal interpreter in Racket and Rosette will lift the computation into SMT formulas and also make the query to the SMT solver.
+We can write a normal interpreter for Bril in Racket and Rosette will lift the computation into SMT formulas and also make the query to the SMT solver.

 ### Limiting scope to basic blocks

-While this initially sounds great, SMT theories are undecidable in general and even when you restrict it to decidable fragments, verification can take a very long time.
-Because, symbolic interpretation involves following every path in a program and the number of paths in a program tends to increase exponentially with the size of the program[^2], it can be difficult to make verification with symbolic interpretation scale to large programs.
+SMT theories are undecidable in general and even when you restrict it to decidable fragments, verification can take a very long time.
+Because symbolic interpretation involves following every path in a program and the number of paths in a program increases exponentially with the size of the program[^2], it can be difficult to make verification with symbolic interpretation scale to large programs.